-Carlo Garbarino is an Associate Professor of Tax Law at SDA Bocconi where is the Director of the Tax and Accounting Observatory of SDA Bocconi and teaches in the Executive Master of Finance.
+Carlo Garbarino is a Full Professor of Tax Law at SDA Bocconi where is the Director of the Tax and Accounting Observatory of SDA Bocconi and teaches in the Executive Master of Finance.

 At SDA Bocconi, he has directed numerous executive courses in the tax area, including “Corporate Taxation”, “Transfer Pricing”, “Digital Economy: legal, tax and regulatory aspects”, “Tax assessments and litigation”, “Corporate tax strategies”.
 At SDA his main research area is the impact of the tax variable on managerial behavior: together with the Associazione Fiscalisti di Impresa (Association of Tax Managers), he has led significant empirical research studies into the role of the tax director in Italian corporations, and corporate tax governance.
 In 2016 and 2017 he hosted two seminal international conferences at SDA Bocconi on aggressive tax strategies and BEPS with prominent opinion leaders , and he has organised various workshops on current topics in corporate taxation (including “Tax complexity in Italy” and “The Financial Bill 2019 and the transposition of the ATAD”).
 He is the Director of the Transfer Pricing Forum, where he follows the development of these issues, and Director of the Wealth Journal at SDA Bocconi, the first online journal dedicated to the tax aspects of Private Wealth Management.

 The main areas of his research are: corporate tax strategies, comparative tax law, tax treaties, international tax policy, EU tax law and global tax governance.